vedph/cadmus-graph/doc/mappings.md

 As a sample, consider this historical events part.
 This contains any number of events, eventually with their place and/or time and directly related entities.

-In this sample, we have a single event representing the birth of Petrarch in 1304 at Arezzo from ser Petracco and Eletta Cangiani.
+In this sample, we have two events representing the birth of Petrarch in 1304 at Arezzo from ser Petracco and Eletta Cangiani, and his death at Arquà in 1374.

 ### Sample Data

 Our data here come from a Cadmus part.
-Its serialized form is as follows (stripping out some unnecessary clutter):
+Its serialized form (stripping out some unnecessary clutter) essentially is an array of two event objects, with their properties:

 ```json
 {